 Greta LaFleur

-Greta LaFleur is Associate Professor of American Studies.
+Greta LaFleur is Associate Professor of American Studies and Women’s, Gender, and Sexuality Studies.
 Prof. LaFleur’s research and teaching focus on early North American literary and cultural studies, the history of science, the history of race, the history and historiography of sexuality, and queer & trans studies.
 Her first book, The Natural History of Sexuality in Early America (Johns Hopkins University Press, 2018), reveals how eighteenth-century race science contributed to emerging sciences of sex in the colonial Atlantic world.
-They are currently at work on a new project, tentatively titled A Queer History of Sexual Violence (under contract with The University of Chicago Press), which examines the role of cultural and legal responses to sexual violence in the development of modern understandings of sexuality.
+They are currently at work on two new projects.
+The first, a scholarly monograph tentatively titled How Sex Became Good: The Feminist Movements and Racial Politics that Made Modern Sexuality (under contract with The University of Chicago Press), tracks how cultural and legal responses to the problem of sexual violence shaped the politicization of sexuality in the modern period.
+The second is a co-authored book of essays, authored with anthropologist Cal Biruk, on birding, under contract with the Practices series at Duke University Press.

-Prof. LaFleur is also the editor of three journal special issues: a special issue of American Quarterly, “Origins of Biopolitics in the Americas” (2019, with Kyla Schuller); a special issue of Transgender Studies Quarterly on “Trans Exclusionary Feminisms and the Global New Right” (2022, with Serena Bassi); and a special issue of GLQ on “The Science of Sex ‘Itself,’” (forthcoming 2023, with Benjamin Kahan).
+Prof. LaFleur is also the editor of three journal special issues: a special issue of American Quarterly, “Origins of Biopolitics in the Americas” (2019, with Kyla Schuller); a special issue of Transgender Studies Quarterly on “Trans Exclusionary Feminisms and the Global New Right” (2022, with Serena Bassi); and a special issue of GLQ on “The Science of Sex Itself,” (2023, with Benjamin Kahan).

 LaFleur holds a PhD from the University of Pennsylvania and a JD from The University of Connecticut.